bartbutenaers/node-red-contrib-rtsp-client/README.md

 Although TCP connections will introduce an extra delay (due to packet retransmissions), it is the preferred protocol to avoid artifacts (e.g. image smearing)!

-#### Stats period
+#### Stats interval
-The time period between statistic output messages (in seconds).
+The time interval between statistic output messages (in seconds).
 Note that decimals are allowed (e.g. ``2.5`).
 When this field is empty, no statistics messages will be sent.

 #### Restart period
 After which period (in seconds) the RTSP stream should be restarted automatically, after an unexpected halt has occurred: